 Spanning my adolescent and teen years, I had goldfish, tropical fish, reptiles, hamsters, chinchillas, guinea pigs, a rabbit, cats, dogs, and horses.
 Even though most were labeled as mine, I ended up having little say in their remaining so.
 To earn money to care for my companions, I babysat and took care of other peoples' horses.

-I began a 15-year career in San Diego with Petco in 1982.
+with Petco in San Diego in 1982.
 I started as a sales associate in December 1982 at the La Mesa store.
 I was promoted to assistant manager of the Clairemont store in 1983 and manager of the Escondido store in 1984.
 I managed the Encinitas store from 1985 to 1988 and the Poway store from 1988 to 1995.
 I transferred to Portland, Oregon, in 1996, where I continued in management at the Clackamas and then Hayden Meadows stores.
 I transferred to Petco in Alexandria (VA) in 1997 and requested a demotion to sales associate to accommodate my health during my pregnancy.
 I retired after 15 years, one month before my daughter was born.

 During my employment, I attended a vast assortment of animal care classes, seminars, and trade shows.
 I trained new employees and assisted with product development and merchandising.
 I regularly hosted adoption and education events for several animal welfare organizations.
 In addition, I fostered dozens of animals of numerous species for different rescue groups.
 Throughout this time I had my own horses, dogs, cats, rabbits, guinea pigs, rats, birds, and fish.